Seizing the Moment

 There was no mystery about what was occurring at the three multi-family rental houses on Park Avenue in Rutland, Vermont: strangers dropping in around the clock, police responding to neighbors’ complaints, discarded syringes turning up in nearby yards.

-“My grandson that lives here got to where he wouldn't even go outside for two years,” said Michael Moran, who has lived with his family on Park Avenue for more than 25 years.
+“My grandson that lives here got to where he wouldn't even go outside for two years,” said Michael Moran, who has lived with his family in a home on Park Avenue for more than 25 years.
 He raised his own kids in the modest house and watched helplessly, beginning around 2011, as his tree-lined street turned from a respectable working-class enclave to a notorious destination for drug sellers and buyers at the height of the state’s opioid epidemic.
 Living across the street from one drug house and next door to another, Moran said, the routine for his grandson had become “come home from school and go in the house.”

 The Park Avenue homes were well known to local police, who made occasional arrests but were unable to appreciably stem the flow of drugs and money.
 It wasn’t until they partnered with civic leaders, researchers, and federal law enforcement agencies that a more holistic solution took hold.
 Rather than the piecemeal arrests, investigators worked with local police to build a long-term investigation that included surveillance, informants, and undercover work, including at least six controlled drug buys.
 The case ultimately led to arrests and convictions in 2014 of seven drug dealers who had lived in the houses.
 Federal officials also moved to seize the houses in 2015 after it became clear the absentee owner knew of the illegal activity and did nothing to stop it.